-So what is the cost of turning your book into an audiobook?
+So, how much does it cost to make an audiobook?
 With the growth in popularity of platforms like Audible, this has become a very popular question.

 The answer to this question depends on many factors, two of the most important being whether you hire an audiobook producer or narrator or if you intend to complete the production of your audiobook yourself.